ehrbase/ehrbase/doc/conformance_testing/EHR.md

 **Postconditions:**

-None
+None.

 **Flow:**

 1. Invoke has EHR service with a random ehr_id.
-2. The result should be negative, like "the EHR with ehr_id does not exist"
+2. The result should be negative, related to "the EHR with ehr_id does not exist"

 #### B.2.d.
 Alternative flow 3: Check has EHR with non existing EHR by subject_id